ddiama/ddiama.github.io/index.md

   caption: "Photo credit: Photo by Iwan Shimko on Unsplash"
 excerpt: "Personal website"
 ---
-I am self-motivated and creative engineer with a diverse range of skills.
+I am a self-motivated and creative engineer with a diverse range of skills.
 I am currently focusing on fundamentals of machine learning and specifically deep learning techniques to create predictive models for fluid mechanics problems.
 I am passionate with python programming and developing small projects in my personal GitHub page.

 I am currently working in Mälardalen University (MDU) as a PhD Researcher for an EU-funded collaborative research project, [HECARRUS](https://hecarrus.eu/).
 My work focuses on the conceptual design of a Boundary Layer Ingestion (BLI) propulsor employed in a hybrid-electric commuter aircraft.
 For more details, check out my [Resume](/resume/) and [Research](/research/) pages.